A delicious cake to celebrate Bonfire Night, whether you're having a party or not!

 Repeat steps 1 & 2 as above

-3. Stand the pudding basin in a Rayburn Saucepan and pour in boiling water to come halfway up the basin, cover with the lid.
+3. Stand the pudding basin in a saucepan and pour in boiling water to come halfway up the basin, cover with the lid.

-4. Main Oven 120 C (250 F), Gas Mark L-1 or Cast Iron Oven in slow cooking mode.
+4. Main Oven 120 C (250 F), Gas Mark L-1 or slow cooking mode.
 Simmer on the hotplate for 15 minutes then transfer the pan, pudding and water to the floor of the oven and continue to steam for 1.5 - 2.5 hours.
 No topping up will be required.

 Alternatively, continue steaming on the hotplate, topping up with boiling water as necessary.
 Steam the cake on the hotplate, topping up the hot water as necessary.